EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 1) each $k$-minimal generalization is locally minimal with respect to a path (but the converse is not true);
 2) going up in the hierarchy the number of tuples that must be removed to guarantee $k$-anonymity decreases.

 If there is no solution that guarantees $k$-anonymity suppressing less than $MaxSup$ tuples at height $h$, there cannot exist a solution, with height lower than h that guarantees it.<br />
-The algorithm adopts a binary search on the lattice of distance
+The algorithm adopts a binary search on the lattice of distance vectors:
-vectors:
 1) evaluate solutions at height $\lfloor h/2\rfloor$;
 2) if there exists at least a solution satisfying $k$-anonymity
 	1) then evaluates solutions at height $\lfloor h/4 \rfloor$;
 	2) otherwise evaluates solutions at height $\lfloor 3h/4 \rfloor$.
 3) until the algorithm reaches the lowest height for which there is a distance vector that satisfies $k$-anonymity.

 To reduce the computational cost, it adopts a distance vector matrix that avoids the explicit computation of each generalized table.

-An example for computing a $k$-minimal solution
+An example for computing a $k$-minimal solution.

 slide 53/155